This article helps you:

 Unlike other charts, a Funnel Analysis requires you to specify the order of the events you include in the Events Module.
 Your options are:

-In ordered funnels, each event is included in exactly one conversion path.
-For example, imagine you have an ordered funnel with just two events: search -> add to cart
+In ordered funnels, events are unique per conversion path.
+For example, you have a funnel with two events: search -> add to cart

 .
-If a user searches four times and then adds a product to their cart after that last search—search, search, search, search, add to cart
+A user searches four times and then adds a product to their cart after that last search search, search, search, search, add to cart

 When you segment the data on a user property, Amplitude will apply the segmentation to the first step of your funnel.